eharada/Data_Viz_Redesign_Project/README.md

 Our next step now is to find the difference between the positive and negative support and present that in a United States map (similar to how the exploratory data was shown).
 I envision the visual to be shown so that those with the highest differences will be in a darker red.

+<b><i> Third Iteration- </b></i><br/>
+The first step is to create a bar graph that shows the difference between the most and least amount of mental health support per state.
+This will help us visually see which states have the highest gap between positive and negative support.
+In the 2nd iteration, we could see that general there is a higher number of negative support.

+<<insert image >>

+The next step is to plot the data on a map to see which states have the largest variance in mental health support.
+The darker colors means that those states have the biggest gap between high and low support.
+We can see that Oregon is the darkest color, while its neighboring states, Washington and California, are on the lighter end.
+These two states have roughly the same amount of employees who feel negative and positive support.
+However Oregon has a lot more employees who feel negative support.

+<<insert image >>